-Above it is shown the surprising robustness of the signalling cascade.
-The signals from outside due to different EGF concentration have been either attenuated or amplified to get the same concentration of the most relevant kinases in the signalling cascade.
-Note that after 100 seconds, when the response gets sustained, the three lines representing the response to different external EGF concentrations are identical.
+In this picture it is shown the surprising robustness of the signalling cascade.
+The signals from outside due to EGF concentration have been either attenuated or amplified to get the same concentration of the most relevant kinases.
+Observe that after 100 seconds, when the response gets sustained, the three line representing the response to different external EGF concentrations are identical.
+For more graphics of the evolution of the different proteins in the dynamics of the cascade see the Supplemtary information on the web page www.gcn.us.es/egfr.pdf.

 Currently, the robustness of the EGFR signalling cascade is proposed to be a product of receptor internalization and cross-talk between different pathways in the cascade.
-According to the literature listed in the bibliography receptor internalization produces signal attenuation protecting the cell from high external EGF concentrations, meanwhile amplification of the signal due to low EGF concentrations is performed in several nodes where there exists cross-talk between different pathways of the cascade.
-The results obtained using our model are in accordance with this hypothesis.
+According to the literature listed in the bibliography receptor internalization produces a signal attenuation by protection from high external EGF concentration, meanwhile an amplification of the signal due to low EGF concentrations is performed in several nodes of the cascade where there exists a cross-talk between different pathways of the cascade.
+Our model is in accordance with this hypothesis.
+This outcome shows the reliability of our model to make post-diction and supports the possibility of using our model to produce new hypotheses and predictions about the behaviour of this relevant network in the cell cycle and tumourgenesis.